 To file for an international application under the Madrid Protocol, the trademark must be registered first in the country of origin.

 You can use the ® symbol after the status of your mark has been updated as “Registered”.
-To check the status of your mark, please use our Online Trade Marks Search.

 The registration of a trademark is valid for 10 years from the date of application.
 It can be renewed indefinitely for 10 years at one time by paying the applicable renewal fee.